Best Flybarless System

 I started flying with the Ikon2 in 2018 and have to say it is right up there with my other personal favorite, the Bavarian Demon 3X.
 No question, the Ikon 2 has more features, but I still like the overall feel of the BD 3X a little bit better for my particular flying style.
 I would however give the logical nod to the Ikon 2 right now for the best value, features and bang for the buck.
 I fly the Ikon 2 in my T-Rex 800 and a couple 600's - rock solid performance in all three!

-MSH Ikon/Brain is one of the only FBL brands that has several models to custom suit every need from smaller micro size up to the heavy duty model.
-The mini, regular, and HD versions come in both normal or for a little extra money, the bluetooth integrated versions to program direct with a smart device using their app (Android or iOS).
+MSH Ikon/Brain is one of the only FBL brands that has several models to custom suit every need from smaller micro & mini sizes up to the HD (heavy duty) model.
+The Standard & HD versions come in both normal or for a little extra money, the bluetooth integrated versions to program direct with a smart device using their app (Android or iOS).

 MAXX Electronics ASG System $180 USD